 I am the middle of five children, and the overwhelming feeling after being selected was the comfort in knowing that it would ease the financial burden on my parents to send my siblings to college.
 I am honored to have been a member of this program.

 What are your plans after graduation?

-I will begin work this summer with the New York office of Davis Polk & Wardell as a litigation legal assistant, with the intention of applying to law school in two years.
+I will work with the New York office of Davis Polk & Wardell as a litigation legal assistant, with the intention of applying to law school in two years.